crossbario/crossbar-fabric-docs/docs/ManagementRealmsApi.md

 Exposing the WAMP meta API to CFC however is disabled by default, and needs to be enabled by setting `bridge_meta_api: true` in the router options.

-If the bridging of the WAMP meta API is enabled, all above procedures and topics will be available prefixed with an additional `crossbarfabriccenter.remote.meta.`.
+If the bridging of the WAMP meta API is enabled, all above procedures and topics will be available prefixed with an additional `crossbarfabriccenter.remote.realm.meta.`.

 So, for example, the WAMP meta API procedure